EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/04-containers.md

 base templates, configuring their SSH servers with passwords disabled, and optionally installing Docker for nesting containers.

+Honestly, LXC is cool, but KVM is compelling.
+If you're in a hurry, you might want to skip directly to the next post [part 5:
+KVM](/blog/proxmox/05-kvm-templates/)

 ## LXC?

 According to the [LXC Introduction